Wednesday, 12 December 2018

 Then sometime between the birth of my great grandmother Bridget in 1851 and the birth of their last born son in 1854, it appears that my 2x great grandfather James, then aged 43, his wife Catherine and their six children had moved to farmland in Killonerry, County Kilkenny.
 The birth record for their last born son had Killonerry recorded as his place of birth.

-The reason for matching my 2x great grandfather's story with this prompt is that my research led me to the 1850 Griffith's Valuation records for Killonerry, County Kilkenny, where I found there was a Thomas Whelan listed as a person holding land in Killonerry, along with two other gentlemen, in the exact position where the Burke family farm was (and still is) located.
+My research led me to the 1850 Griffith's Valuation records for Killonerry, County Kilkenny, where I found there was a Thomas Whelan, along with tow other gentlemen, listed as persons holding land in Killonerry in the exact position where the Burke family farm was (and still is) located.

 This is where my great great grandfather James Burke and his family moved to just before the birth of their last son.
 It appears likely that Thomas Whelan was a relative of James's mother Mary whose maiden name was Whelan.
 This may explain the move from Three Bridges to Killonerry, if indeed Thomas Whelan took over the entire holding and then passed it on to a descendant of one of the Whelan clan.